CMASCenter/pcluster-cmaq/README.md

 ```

 note that the yaml file format seems to be sensitive to using 2 spaces for indentation
+The Key pair and SubnetId that were generated for you in the new-hello-world.yaml are unique to your account, and will be needed later in this tutorial.

 Note, there isn't a way to detemine what config.yaml file was used to create a cluster, so it is important to keep track of what yaml configuration file was used to create the cluster.